-Fondant is used to cover cakes and pastries, creating a smooth finish and allowing for creative decorations.
-It is typically made with sugar, water, and gelatin, which happen to be the ingredients that make up marshmallows.
-However, marshmallow fondant is a simple, shortcut recipe for fondant using miniature marshmallows, water, and powdered sugar.
-Many people actually prefer the taste over regular fondant since it tastes like very sweet marshmallows.
+Fondant is a key ingredient when making decorated desserts.
+It is used to cover cakes and pastries, creating a smooth finish and allowing for elaborate decorations.
+It is typically made with sugar, water, and gelatin, which also happen to be the ingredients that make up marshmallows.
+Therefore, making fondant from marshmallows is a quick and simple shortcut.
+This recipe uses miniature marshmallows, water, and powdered sugar.
+Many people actually prefer the taste of marshmallow fondant over regular fondant since it has that familiar, sweet taste of the puffy white confection.

 Use marshmallow fondant as you would regular fondant: to cover cakes, form shapes, and make candy.
 Be warned that it tends to get sticky in moist environments, so it doesn’t hold up as well as regular fondant when placed over frosting and refrigerated for days.